Digital transformation course

 - The cost and scholarship process

-IT strategy on a plate course
+Your organisation's IT strategy, on a plate

-- Identifying the business processes of the organisation at a high level.
+- Identifying the business processes of the organisation at a high level

-- What systems are typically required to support these processes.
+- What systems are typically required to support these processes

-- What infrastructure is required to underpin the business systems.
+- What infrastructure is required to underpin the business systems

-- What support is required to manage the infrastructure and business system.
+- What support is required to manage the infrastructure and business system

-- Creating heat maps for the systems, infrastructure and support on current systems in place at the organisation.
+- Creating heat maps for the systems, infrastructure and support on current systems in place at the organisation

-- Creating a narrative around the heat maps.
+- Creating a narrative around the heat maps

-- Determining the priorities of resultant digital transformation projects.
+- Determining the priorities of resultant digital transformation projects

 - Estimating the investment associated with the digital transformation required.